JesusOrtizAlvarez/JesusOrtizAlvarez/README.md

 </p>

-- 🌱 I’m currently learning React, TypeScript, Angular and more
+- 🌱 I’m currently learning Laravel, Symfony and CodeIgniter...

 ## Used